livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

 ```

 ## GDB Kung-Fu
 Using similar logic as before, we can map all the needed information related to the position of the mines.
-The _**has_mine**_ function :
+The _**has_mine**_ function queries the _locations_ array:
 ```
 public bool has_mine (uint x, uint y)
 {